REEVALUATE/knowledge_enhanced_multimodal_retrieval/README.md

 This repository publicly releases **all reproducible components** used in the paper:

 ### ✔️ **1.
 Dataset: Image–Text Pairs**
 Used for CLIP fine-tuning and benchmarking (generated from the [KG](https://loki.linksfoundation.com/reevaluate-graphdb/graphs) ).
-[The huggingface dataset download speed to be optimized, expected down by 08/12]

 Dataset includes:
 - Artefact image